 About this event

 Stacked On Track Poconos Mega Course & North Course for 2 days of driving!
-HPDE at Pocono Raceway for - Saturday, October 17th - Mega Course & Sunday, October 18th - North Course (see the course outlines below).
-Each group will have a driver cap of 20 with 20 minutes per session (6 sessions per group).
+HPDE at Pocono Raceway for - Saturday, October 22nd - Mega Course & Sunday, October 23rd - North Course (see the course outlines below).
+Each group will have 6 - 20 minutes sessions.
 Giving you a ton of seat time.
 Check our website for details.

 Which Course(s) Will Be Used:

 North/South Mega Course is a 2.53 mile road course with 15 turns, 2 S’s and a straightaway.
 The track width varies from 45-100′.
 See course layout below highlighted in yellow.